(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - But if anyone is inclined to be contentious, we have no other custom; nor do the churches of God.

 - Now, in instructing this I don’t commend you because you don’t assemble for the better, but for the worse.

 - For first: when you’re gathering in the church assembly, I hear there are divisions among you, and in part I believe it.

-- For it’s necessary for factions(15)“factions” this Greek word refers to a division of a religious group that is separated from the main group and follows its own tenants.
+- For it’s necessary for there to be factions(13)“factions” this Greek word refers to a division of a religious group that is separated from the main group and follows its own tenants.
 It’s often translated “sect” in the context of the Pharisees and Sadducees being a sect of Judaism.
-Modern denominations are a good example of “sects” of Christianity. to be among you so the genuine(16)“genuine” This Greek word was used to describe coins that had been verified to not be counterfeit or corrupted. ones among you might become evident.
+Modern denominations are a good example of “sects” of Christianity. among you so the genuine(14)“genuine” This Greek word was used to describe coins that had been verified to not be counterfeit or corrupted. ones among you might become evident.

-- Therefore, when you’re assembling at the same place, it’s not to eat the Lord’ supper.
+- Therefore, when you’re assembling at the same place, it’s not to eat the Lord’s supper.

 - Don’t do that!
 For don’t you have houses to eat and to drink?
 Or do you scorn the church of God and shame the men who have nothing?
 What should I tell you?
 Should I commend you in this?
 I don’t commend you!

 - For I received from the Lord what I delivered to you; that the Lord Jesus – on the night He was betrayed – took bread.

 - And having given thanks, He broke it and said, “This is My body, broken for your benefit; do this in remembrance of Me.”

 - And likewise after supper He took the cup saying, “This cup is the new covenant in my blood.
 As often as you drink this, do it in remembrance of me.”